 - Sit for long periods of time.

-It is important for validation engineers to
+It is important for validation engineersto be able to:

-- See details of objects that are less than a
+- See details of objects that are less than a few feet away.

 - Speak clearly so listeners can understand.

 - Understand the speech of another person.

 It is not as important, but still necessary, for validation engineersto be able to: